memgraph/docs/docs/reference-guide/replication.md

-start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting [a replication mode](/under-the-hood/replication.md#replication-modes) (SYNC and ASYNC) and specifying the REPLICA instance's socket address.
+start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting [a replication mode](/under-the-hood/replication.md#replication-modes) (SYNC or ASYNC) and specifying the REPLICA instance's socket address.

 The replication mode defines the terms by which the MAIN instance can commit the changes to the database, thus modifying the system to prioritize either